-Unlike the service staff in town, your trekking team will probably expect some form of gratuity for a physically demanding job well done.
+Your trekking team will expect some form of gratuity for a physically demanding job that completed to satisfaction.
 A good guide and team can make or break your trekking experience—perhaps one of the primary reasons you came to Nepal.
-They don’t earn much for their difficult, sometimes dangerous, work and generally rely on tips to supplement their income.
+They don’t earn much for their difficult, sometimes dangerous work, and many rely on tips to supplement their income.

 Ideally, you’ll give a tip to the group leader and another envelope meant for the team.
 He will (hopefully fairly) distribute it as seen fit among the other members.
 Recipients may include assistant guides, porters, and cooks.
 For saving-face purposes, head guides should receive a slightly bigger tip than porters and others lower in rank.

-If you’ll be doing the trek to Everest Base Camp in Nepal, the generic rule is to tip one day’s pay per week spent trekking, or 15 percent of the total cost.
-Without really knowing what the staff earns, this can be difficult to determine.
+If you’ll be doing the trek to Everest Base Camp in Nepal, the general rule is to tip the cost of one day per week spent trekking, or 15 percent of the total cost.

-Assuming the experience was excellent, a good rule of thumb when solo trekking is to tip the equivalent of US $5 per day for your guides and US $2-4 per day for porters.
-You can use the weight carried and difficulty of the hike as factors for determining how much to give.
-Double these amounts when trekking on a group tour: US $10 per day for guides and US $5 per day for porters.
+Assuming the experience was excellent, a good rule of thumb when solo trekking is to tip the equivalent of $5 per day for your guides and $2 to $4 per day for porters.
+You can also use the weight carried and difficulty of the hike as factors for determining the final amount.
+Double these numbers when trekking on a group tour: $10 per day for guides and $5 per day for porters.

 A 10 percent service charge is often already added to bills in many tourist-oriented hotels and restaurants.
 In theory, this 10 percent is meant to be shared among the staff.
 Cheap, local eateries may not add a service charge.
 If you don't see it on your bill, consider leaving some small change on the table.

-A 5–10 percent tip above the service charge is enough to express appreciation.
+A 5 to 10 percent tip above the service charge is enough to express appreciation.

 There is really no requirement to tip the housekeeping staff or hotel porters who carry your bags, although the gesture will certainly be appreciated.
-You can give 20 rupees (only the equivalent of US 20 cents) per bag carried.
+You can give the equivalent of about US 20 cents per bag carried.
 Actively work to horde your small change for such occasions.